-An overview will now be provided of the various model coefficients of the logistic regression performed with all continuous variables for the four case studies and the indication of the accessibility threshold found, along with the input map of each case study and the final probability map.
+An overview will now be provided of the various model coefficients of the logistic regression performed with all continuous variables for the four Dutch case studies and the indication of the accessibility threshold found, along with the input map of each case study and the final probability map.

-While Table 4 tell us about the goodness of fit of the model, the probability maps in Figures 3-6 describe the probability that each cell is built-up according to the model prediction, taking into account therefore each of the independent variables.
-Table 5 describes the coefficients derived from the logistic regression using only the continuous variables, whose values are the ones we expected.
+While Table 3 is able to tell us about the goodness of fit of the model, the probability maps represented in Figures 2-5 describe the probability that each cell is built-up according to the model prediction, taking into account therefore each of the independent variables.
+Table 4 describes the coefficients derived from the logistic regression using only the continuous variables, whose values are the ones we expected.

-Statistics Case study

-Amsterdam Utrecht Rotterdam The Hague

--2 Loglikelihood 379255 138923 653391 230893

-Cox & Snell R Squared 0.147 0.179 0.107 0.123

-Nagelkerke R Squared 0.205 0.244 0.158 0.165

-Overall correct model percentage 72.1 71.8 74.5 62.7
+Statistics Case study Amsterdam Utrecht Rotterdam The Hague -2 Log likelihood 379255 138923 653391 230893 Cox & Snell R Squared 0.147 0.179 0.107 0.123 Nagelkerke R Squared 0.205 0.244 0.158 0.165 Overall correct model percentage 72.1 71.8 74.5 62.7

-Table 4.
-Summary of goodness-of-fit statistics of the logistic regression (continuous variables only)
+Table 3.
+Summary of goodness-of-fit statistics of the logistic regression performed with all continuous variables